 Cesky Krumlov, The Czech Republic

-Cesky Krumlov is a town with a beautiful 13th-century castle.
-From its bell tower one can see panoramic views of the surrounding buildings of the Old Town and the Vltava river.
+Cesky Krumlov is a small town with a beautiful 13th-century medieval castle and cobbled streets.
+From its bell tower, one can see panoramic views of the surrounding buildings of the Old Town and the Vltava river.
 The center of the city has been declared a UNESCO World Heritage Site.
 In addition to the castle must things to see are the Church of St. Vitus, the Egon Schiele Art Centrum, and the Minorite Monastery.

 Split lies on the eastern shore of the Adriatic Sea and is a charming destination for history lovers and beachgoers.
 It has charming, narrow streets, orange roofs, and an old harbor.
 It’s a bit cheaper to book accommodation or eat out in Split than in Dubrovnik (another popular and charming city in Croatia), and here you can find all kinds of beaches ranging from sand to pebbles and rocks.